 On Mother’s Day, French people offer presents to their mums.
 The most common gifts are flowers, perfume and jewellery.
-French people usually spend around forty euros on a gift to their mothers for that special day.
+French people usually spend around forty euros on a gift for their mothers for that particular day.
 Young children are also used to preparing secret gifts at school for mum!

 Mother’s Day is not a public holiday in France.
 Nevertheless, it is an important date for French people.
-It leaves its mark on the month of May, just like the Christian celebrations of Ascension and Pentecost.
+It leaves its mark on May, just like the Christian celebrations of Ascension and Pentecost.

 As for fathers, they also have their Fathers’ Day: it is held annually in France on the third Sunday of June.